etirouthier/keras_dna/docs/generators.md

 ## DNA sequence in string format

 Models inspired from the natural language processing domain use DNA sequence in string format.
-To return the DNA sequence in string format, set `one-hot-encoding` to false in `Generator`.
+To return the DNA sequences in string format, set `one-hot-encoding` to false in `Generator`.
 The keyword `force_upper` force the letter to be uppercase.

 ```python
 from keras_dna import Generator